Workshops

 April 2025

-We’ll explore culturally and neurologically diverse interpretations of and responses to "madness" across time and culture.
-We will use our minds, our bodies and our voices to create text and/or performance pieces which imagine a mad and free future.
+In the inaugural installment of this intensive, artists explored culturally and neurologically diverse interpretations of and responses to "madness" across time and culture.
+Participants used their minds, bodies and voices to create text and performance pieces which imagine a mad and free future.

-Participants are invited to present their work to the public on the evening of May 1st in New York City.
+Students presented their work to the public on the evening of May 1st, 2025 at Sunset Stoop in New York City.

 How to Write a Love Letter